rodexion/proper/README.md

   }
 ```

-The above will also give you access to access to any custom attributes
+The above will also give you access to all custom attributes
 defined on the properties, so you can build comprehensive database of all
 your system proprerites.
 Can be useful when debugging, generating manuals,
 creating propery diffs between different versions of your application, etc.